https://github.com/BigDataWUR/AgML-crop-yield-forecasting/actions/workflows/test.yml/badge.svg

 Downloading dataset

-Get the dataset from Google Drive or Zenodo.
+Get the dataset from Zenodo.

 Running the benchmark